AOMediaCodec/av1-rtp-spec/README.md

      the Fork button on the project's home page (top-right).
 You now have a copy.

-  2. **Clone** your fork locally and enter the directory that cloning creates:
+  2. **Clone** the fork down to your local system and enter the directory that's
+     created:

      ~~~~~
      git clone git@github.com:AOMediaCodec/av1-rtp-spec.git